 Strength training is no longer just for bodybuilders or athletes.
-Over the last few years, strength training has gained a lot of popularity in the fitness world among both men and women and across all age groups.
-This is awesome because strength training has immense benefits for anyone who wants to feel better and look better.|
+Strength training has gained a lot of popularity in the fitness |

 What's not awesome, however, is the number of people (especially women) who want to start strength training, but feel intimidated in the weight room.

 I get it.
 Trying something new can be a scary thing, especially in the fitness realm, where many people already feel unsure of themselves.
 Add to that the strange-looking equipment and grunting and groaning that you typically find in a weight room, and it doesn't exactly equal an appealing environment for a newbie.

 But never fear.
 You, too, can start your journey into the world of strength training with just a few helpful hints.
 If you've ever felt scared or intimidated to walk into a gym, and more specifically, the weight room of a gym, this advice can help you find your way--and your confidence.

 First and foremost, educating yourself about what you should be doing in the gym, and how certain exercises are performed, will go a long way toward helping you feel more comfortable and confident.
 Luckily for you, there is a ton of good (and free!) information available for people who are interested in learning more about strength training.